m-pedro/AI-Agents/README.md

 **Workflow Steps**

 a.
 Requirements Gathering
-Task: Extract key requirements from a document.
+Task: Extract key requirements from a document
-Goal: Create a concise summary of the CRM system's required features.
+Goal: Create a concise summary of the CRM system's required features
-Outcome: Defines the project scope (authentication, CRUD operations, task management, reporting).
+Outcome: Defines the project scope (authentication, CRUD operations, task management, reporting)

 b.
 High-Level System Design
-Task: Design the architecture of the CRM system.
+Task: Design the architecture of the CRM system Diagrams Generated:
-Diagrams Generated:
 Use Case Diagram
 Class Diagram